 Palmers Debt Recovery has more than 25 years experience in debt collecting and acts on behalf of various clients nationwide.
 The company is registered in the UK and specialises in medical debt, specialty debt as well as bank fees.

-Why are Palmers Debt Recovery Debt Collection contacting me?
+Why are Palmers Debt Recovery Debt Collection getting in touch?

-Once you know this you should write to Palmers Debt Recovery Debt Collection and ask them to send you a copy of your original credit agreement.
-If they are unable to provide you with this information, then you have no obligation to make a payment to them.
-Quite the opposite in fact, you may even be able to set about claiming a refund.
+If you wish to find out the exact cost of your debt, you can write to Palmers Debt Recovery Debt Collection and request that they send you a copy of your original credit agreement.
+If they cannot provide you with this information, you will not be under any obligation to pay them back.
+You may even be eligible for a refund.

-Could Palmers Debt Recovery Debet Collection really ruin my life?
+Could Palmers Debt Recovery Debt Collection make your life miserable?

-What are the regulations they need to follow?
+What regulations do debt collectors need to follow?

-With so many debt collection agencies out there and with some of them not employing the best methods to collect money, it comes as no surprise that the Office for Fair Trading has decided to set out a number of guidelines that debt collection businesses have to abide by.
-This includes Palmers Debt Recovery Debt Collection.
+As there are so many debt collection agencies out there chasing debt, and with some of them using the most destructive tactics to collect money, it is hardly surprising that the Office for Fair Trading ended up deciding to put out a number of guidelines that debt collection businesses are required to follow.
+These guidelines are relevant to all debt collectors, including Palmers Debt Recovery Debt Collection.

-Are you having dealings with Palmers Debt Recovery Debt Collection?
-Do you think that they are not abiding by the guidelines that are part of the Office for Fair Trading?
-If yes then you should definitely report them to the Office for Fair Trading who can then take steps to the removal of their license.
+Are you having problems with Palmers Debt Recovery Debt Collection?
+Do you believe that they are failing to abide by the necessary guidelines that have been established by the Office for Fair Trading?
+If the answer is yes, you should consider reporting them to the Office for Fair Trading.
+In the worst case scenario, they may even take steps to remove their license.